Bitcoin-ABC/bitcoin-abc/apps/the-overmind/README.md

 <lokadId><versionByte><actionCode><msgId>

-`lokadId` `toHex(strToBytes("XEVA"))`
+`lokadId` `toHex(strToBytes("XOVM"))`
 `versionByte` `OO`
-`actionCode`, the associated action with the tx, starting with `REGISTER`, `LIKE`, `DISLIKE` `msgId`, `u32`, an ID associated with the msg.
-This is a column in our maintained database and NOT the telegram msgId.
+`actionCode`, the associated action with the tx, starting with `REGISTER`, `LIKE`, `DISLIKE` `msgId`, `u32`, the telegram msg ID associated with the msg.
 We store all reacted msgs in a database so that we can always look them up, even if they are deleted or edited by the user.
 Telegram API does not offer a reliable way to lookup msgs by ID.

 Available `actionCode`s:

-00 - REGISTER
-01 - LIKE
-02 - DISLIKE
+00 - CLAIM (tx sent by the bot to a new user)
+01 - LIKE (tx sent by a liker of a msg to the author of a liked msg) 02 - DISLIKE (tx sent by the disliker of a msg, a cost for disliking) 03 - DISLIKED (tx sent by the author of a disliked msg, the penalty for a bad msg)

 This will provide a good onchain analytics baseline of Telegram activity, as well as a hall of fame of most liked and despised msgs.